 When you install solar panels, you can:

 - Reduce your energy bill with your own renewable energy.

 - Get a one-time rebate to offset installation costs.

 - Receive credit for excess energy production on your bill.

 Minnesota Power customers can receive a rebate for installing a grid-connected solar photovoltaic (PV) electric system.
 To qualify you must:

 - Be a Minnesota Power retail customer.
 All conservation program-eligible customer classes can apply—residential, commercial and industrial.
-Limit one rebate per customer, per year based on market activity and dollar availability.
+Generally limited to one rebate per customer, per year based on market activity and dollar availability.